 - Cash (bank accounts/CDs/Money Market) $80,000

-- John is eligible for a pension which will pay 40% of his highest average salary ($120,000) for life without inflation adjustments or a survivor benefit at age 65.
+- John is eligible for a pension, which at age 65, will pay 40% of his highest average salary ($140,000) for life without inflation adjustments and with no survivor benefit

-- John has a disability policy through work which replaces 60% of his income if he becomes disabled; Joan has no disability insurance.
+- John has a disability policy through work (paid for with after-tax dollars) which replaces 60% of his income if he becomes disabled; Joan has no disability insurance

 - John is maxing out his 401(k) annually.
 Joan does not have a retirement plan and is self-employed.

-- John and Joan drafted wills when their kids were young.
+- John and Joan executed wills when their kids were young.
 The wills have not been updated since.

-- After taking a comprehensive risk tolerance questionnaire, it was determined that John was an aggressive investor and Joan, a conservative investor.
+- After taking the emotional risk tolerance questionnaire, it was determined that John was an aggressive investor and Joan, a conservative investor.

-- The Smiths spend approximately $5,000 a month on basic living expenses like utilities, entertainment, food, property tax and other expenses not included in separate goals.
+- The Smiths spend approximately $6,000 a month on basic living expenses like utilities, entertainment, food, property taxes and other expenses not included in separate goals.

-- Of all investable assets, the overall fixed income to equity ratio is about 40% fixed income and 60% equities (40/60).
+- Of all investable assets, the overall fixed income (cash/bonds) to equity (stocks) ratio is about 40% fixed income and 60% equities (40/60).

-- John’s Social Security statement shows him receiving $2,400 month at age 66; Joan’s shows $1,400 at age 66.
-Both plan to file for Social Security benefits as soon as eligible to receive them, likely at retirement.
+- John’s Social Security statement shows him receiving $2,650/month at his Full Retirement Age (FRA) of age 66 & 8 months; Joan’s shows $1,800/month at her FRA of age 67.
+Both plan to file for Social Security benefits as soon as eligible to receive them, likely at their respective retirements.

-The CFP® professional at FLA who worked with the Smiths then went back and reviewed all of the detailed information provided during the retirement goals and information gathering meeting.
-Using software from Morningstar OfficeSM, MoneyGuidePro™, SSAnalyzer, and BNA Income Tax™ Planner, the FLA advisor entered all financial assets, property, income, and retirement goals into the financial planning software.
+Next, the CFP® professional at FLA who worked with the Smiths reviewed all of the detailed information provided during the goals and information gathering meeting.
+Their FLA advisor entered all financial assets, property, income, insurance, and retirement goals into the financial planning software.

-After constructing the financial plan in MoneyGuidePro and testing it, each area of the Smiths’ financial life is evaluated in the context of their personal goals.
+After constructing the financial plan in our financial planning software and then testing it, each area of the Smiths’ financial life is evaluated in the context of their personal goals.
 Since one area of personal finance can influence another, it is important to have the big picture when making specific recommendations in each various part of a financial plan.

 Income Tax Strategies – By simulating a 20-year projection of taxable income and spending, a clear picture usually emerges.
 Opportunities to smooth income (or expenses) over time can create a much lower overall tax burden thus adding longevity and strength to an investment portfolio.

 Estate Plan Review – Reviewing an estate plan can identify conflicting titling or beneficiary designations.
 A practical review can identify unnecessary complexity or poor design.
-It is not just about tax minimization as much as about a smooth transition through diminished capacity and death.
+A robust estate plan is not just about tax minimization; much more often, it is about ensuring a solid plan exists for eventual transition through diminished capacity and death.

 Each report comes with key information about the current situation, explanations on various options, and actionable recommendations.

-After running various simulations and trying different scenarios, the financial plan was presented to John and Joan (Step 4 – Recommend a Plan).
+After running various simulations and trying different scenarios, the financial plan was presented to John and Joan.
 The financial plan had first been calculated assuming the Smiths continue on their current course of action and pursue all of their stated goals.
 This calculation showed the feasibility of their current plan.
-For the Smiths, it was assumed they had paid off their mortgage and cars before retirement.

-After entering all the stated retirement goals and using their existing asset allocation, the financial plan showed a probability of success of 63% (See a copy of the financial plan).
-This meant that without changing anything, there was some weakness to the current financial plan.
-The FLA advisor then simulated the financial plan in the circumstance that John passes away early at the age of 75.
-Because of the drop in pension and Social Security income which would result from John’s passing, the probability of success for the plan dropped to 47%.
+After entering all the stated retirement goals and using their existing asset allocation, the financial plan showed a probability of success of 75% (See a copy of the financial plan).
+This meant that as it exists, there is some weakness to the current financial plan.
+The FLA advisor then simulated the financial plan in the circumstance that John passes away early at the age of 67.
+In this scenario, because of the lost pension and reduced household Social Security income, the probability of success for the plan dropped to 32%.

-The Smiths’ FLA advisor helped them make some reasonable changes to the financial plan which both John and Joan could agree on.
-Even though he is a more aggressive investor, John was surprised to find out that lowering the risk of investments actually increased the probability of success.
+The Smiths’ FLA advisor tested how working longer or reducing spending would improve the plan strength.
+By John working until age 65 the plan improved to 97% probability of success.
+When simulating not buying a coastal home (and incurring annual expenses for insurance, taxes, maintenance) and substituting a $30,000 per year annual vacation rental budget instead, the probability of success was 91%.
+One of the biggest surprises in the planning process was that even though John was an aggressive investor, he was surprised to find out that lowering investment risk actually increased the probability of success.
 With more risk, the potential for a large loss in the short run can permanently damage the financial plan.
 When the portfolio risk was decreased, the potential outcomes were much less varied, and the ultimate probability of success increased.